cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 ## 4) Implications for AI Tool Design

-AI for Requirements Gathering & Analysis in Infra-Ops should **capture and organize** multi-source input, **analyze trade-offs** with NFRs and dependencies in mind, **generate downstream artifacts**, and **validate** completeness and correctness—**without** taking over human judgment, originating unstated requirements, or mishandling sensitive data.
+AI for Requirements Gathering & Analysis in Design & Planning should **capture and organize** multi-source input, **analyze trade-offs** with NFRs and dependencies in mind, **generate downstream artifacts**, and **validate** completeness and correctness—**without** taking over human judgment, originating unstated requirements, or mishandling sensitive data.
 The winning pattern is **assistive, contextual, transparent, and controllable**.

 #### Key "Must Haves" (features designers should prioritize)